You can apply for a duplicate motor vehicle document such as a registration or deregistration certificate, or some other document, if:

 - Your identity document

-- If you stay at an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your postal and residential address
+- If you stay in an informal settlement, you must bring a letter with an official date stamp from the ward councillor confirming your residential address

 - Complete the Application for duplicate registration/Deregistration certificate in respect of motor vehicle (DRC) form and the Declaration in respect of lost documents form (DCT).